jaspermutsaerts-paqt/adaptable-code/docs/4-large-clients.md

 }
 ```

-It should not need much change in any application code, only in DI setup (if any)
+It should not need much change in any application code, only  (if any) in the Dependence Injection,
+in other words in the Service Container setup.